 OSCAR (Out of School Care and Recreation) provides safe and enjoyable childcare for children from Reception to Year Six.
 This is an Out-of-School Provision, with recreational activities led by children, managed by adults.
 We offer a range of activities, indoors and out, based on arts and crafts, games, toys, puzzles and physical activities, which change regularly and are closely supervised by staff, encouraging social play and interaction.
-We pride ourselves on being well resourced, and we are lucky enough to have our own room, with use of the practical area in Year Three, the small hall and the full range of outside facilities, including the Adventure Playground, which was purpose built and completed in the summer of 2011.
+We pride ourselves on being well resourced, and we are lucky enough to have our own room, with use of the practical area in Year Three, the small hall and the full range of outside facilities, including the Adventure Playground.
+At the current time and due to COVID-19, we are operating a reduced service in the large hall which allows for children to be adequately spaced in year group bubbles.